vt6/vt6/spec/foundation.md

 A terminal MUST send a `have` message in response to:

 - any syntactically valid `want` request, regardless of whether the module is supported, or
-- any request whose message type is not supported by (or unknown to) the terminal.
+- any request whose message type is not supported by (or unknown to) the terminal (see section 3.3.1).

 ```abnf
 negative-have-argument = identifier major-version
 positive-have-argument = identifier major-version "." minor-version
 ```

-If the terminal does not support any module version with the module name and major version stated in the `want` argument, the only argument of the `have` response SHALL be identical to:

-- the original `want` argument, as indicated in the `<negative-have-argument>` grammar element defined above, if the request was a `want` message, or
-- the part of the request message type before the dot, if the request used an unsupported message type.

-If a `want` message is being answered and the terminal supports the given module and major version, the only argument of the `have` response SHALL be formatted according to the `<positive-have-argument>` grammar element defined above.
+If a `want` message is being replied to and the terminal supports the given module and major version, the only argument of the `have` response SHALL be formatted according to the `<positive-have-argument>` grammar element defined above.
 The module name and major version SHALL be identical to the respective parts of the `want` argument, and the minor version SHALL indicate the highest module version of that module and major version supported by the terminal.

+If a `want` message is being replied to and the terminal does not support any module version with the same module name and major version as stated in the `want` argument, the only argument of the `have` response SHALL be identical to the original `want` argument, as indicated in the `<negative-have-argument>` grammar element defined above.

 For example, assuming that the original request was `(<clientid> want foo1)`:

 - The response `(<clientid> have foo1)` indicates that no 1.x version of the `foo` module is supported.
 - The response `(<clientid> have foo1.2)` indicates that versions 1.0, 1.1 and 1.2 of the `foo` module is supported.

+If a message of an unsupported type is being replied to, the only argument of the `have` response SHALL be identical to the part of the request message type before the dot.

+For example, if a terminal receives the message `(<clientid> foo3.bar qux 42)` and it does not support messages of the type `foo3.bar`, it SHALL reply with `(<clientid> have foo3)`.

 ## 5. Other eternal message types